 The sealant, or caulking on windows can dry out and crack over time.
 Remove old caulking and reseal the windows with silicone sealant.
 Make sure to cover both the inside seams of the window as well as outside the frames to prevent leaks.

 Weatherstripping is used between moving parts of the interior of the window to plug any open spaces.
 You can check around the jambs, sashes, and panes to see if old weatherstripping is still in good shape.
 If not, you may be able to replace the strips yourself.
 You can even use a butter knife and push pieces of saran wrap into cracks and crevices for a cheap and easy way to stop cold air from coming in.

 RELATED POST: Hydrogen peroxide hacks you need to know

 Fix drafty floors and baseboards

 Gaps in floorboards can allow drafts up and into the room, especially if you are dealing with unheated areas below.
-Another source of drafts is gaps between the floorboards and the walls which send the frigid air out through the baseboards.
+Another source of drafts at floor level is gaps between the floorboards and the walls which send the frigid air out through the baseboards.

 Sealing baseboards with caulking can help, along with using carpeting to cover the drafty areas.
 Make sure that the heating vents are blowing warm air.
 Inspect wood floors carefully for gaps between the boards.
 You can fill these gaps with sisal or jute rope to allow for the natural expansion and contraction of the wood.